matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 retrospectively specifying the `predecessor` of the current room when you retrospectively import history.
-Currently `predecessor` is in the immutable `m.room.create` event of a room, so cannot be changed retrospectively - and doing so in a safe and race-free manner sounds Hard.
+Currently `predecessor` is in the immutable `m.room.create` event of a room, so cannot be changed retrospectively - and doing so in a safe and race-free manner sounds hard.
 A big problem with this approach is if you just want to inject a few old lost messages - eg if you're importing a mail or newsgroup archive and you stumble across a lost mbox with a few msgs in retrospect, you wouldn't want or be able to splice a whole new room